archivesunleashed/aut-docs/docs/Spark-Analysis-of-Site-Link-Structure.md

 - what paths could be taken through the network to connect pages;
 - what communities existed within the link structure?

+Many of the [filtering commands listed here](http://lintool.github.io/warcbase-docs/Spark-Several-Basic-Commands/) will work as well.

 ## Extraction of Simple Site Link Structure

 If your web archive does not have a temporal component, the following Spark script will generate the site-level link structure.
 In this case, it is loading all WARCs stored in an example collection of GeoCities files.